Information about the EGU Photo Competition

 Opening and deadline

-The competition opens for submissions from 1 February to 1 March, prior to the General Assembly.
-You can enter a photo or moving image into the competition by uploading it to Imaggeo and electing to include it in the EGU Photo Contest (a submission check box will appear when editing the image’s information).
+The competition opens for submissions from 15 January to 15 February, prior to the General Assembly.
+You can enter a photo or moving image into the competition by uploading it to Imaggeo and electing to include it in the EGU Photo Competition (a submission check box will appear when editing the image’s information).
 In certain years, there may be an additional prize related to the theme of the EGU General Assembly; to enter your themed photo to this prize, make sure to select the appropriate check box when editing the image’s information.

 All geoscientists (and others) can submit their photographs and videos to Imaggeo and, since it is an open access repository, these images can be used for free by scientists for their presentations or publications, by educators and the general public, and some images can even be used freely for commercial purposes.

 All the material in this database is copyrighted under a Creative Commons Attribution 3.0 licence, which means that Imaggeo content is owned by the individual creators and that they must always be credited when their content is used.
 People interested in submitting material to Imaggeo can also choose a more restrictive licence, such as the Creative Commons Attribution NonCommercial ShareAlike 3.0 licence.
 For more information please check the Copyright page.

 Photos should be in jpg, png, tiff, gif (animated gifs are not supported) format.
 For 4:3 pictures, the resolution should be 1500 x 1125 pixels, minimum.
 Pictures in the format 3:2 should be a minimum of 1800 x 1200 pixels.
 Moving images should be 5-30 seconds in duration and should consist of a continuous, unedited video clip.
 The maximum file size for images or videos is 100 MB.